-Eggs are nestled in a fiery tomato sauce with spicy Italian sausage, onions, peppers and fennel then gently poached.
+Eggs with runny yolks are nestled in a fiery tomato sauce with spicy Italian sausage, onions, peppers and fennel then gently poached.
 A good Parmesan cheese is a must along with some toasted crusty bread to dip in the eggs and soak up the spicy, flavorful sauce!

 Best of all, this twist on the classic southern Italian recipe cooks up in one skillet!

-- Italian Sausage: To get the flavor party started, I used hot Italian sausage made with pork (Johnsonville) but chicken or turkey Italian sausage may also be used.
+- Italian Sausage: To start the flavor party, I used hot Italian sausage made with pork (Johnsonville), but chicken or turkey Italian sausage may also be used.

 - Fennel: Fennel is native to the Mediterranean and one of Italy’s favorite vegetables.
 It’s a member of the carrot family but grows above ground.
 It has a mild anise or licorice flavor that is more pronounced if eaten raw but mellows and sweetens when cooked.
 Here’s more information on fennel from Food Network.

 - Tomatoes: Here’s where you want to use the best tomatoes you can find because they’re such an integral part of the dish.
 I used imported Mutti canned cherry tomatoes that I chopped in the can with kitchen shears.
 Their baby Roma tomatoes are also a good choice.
 Also, feel free to use any summer tomatoes you canned or froze.